Blockmandoo/Myndrios-Magic-System/classes.md

 Ice + Clubs

+- **Description:** The Glacier Basher is a formidable warrior who wields a club infused with the power of Ice.
+They use their ice-enchanted club to deliver crushing blows that not only deal significant damage but also freeze and slow their enemies.
+Specializing in brute force combined with ice magic, the Glacier Basher excels at close-quarters combat and crowd control, turning the tide of battle with their icy strikes.
+- **Abilities:**
+  - **Frost Smash:** The Glacier Basher delivers a powerful swing with their ice-enchanted club, creating a shockwave of frost that deals damage and has a chance to freeze enemies in the area of effect.
+  - **Glacial Shatter:** By slamming their club into the ground, the Glacier Basher causes an explosion of ice that deals area-of-effect damage and leaves a field of frost that slows and damages enemies over time.
+  - **Icy Crush:** The Glacier Basher channels ice magic into their club, increasing the impact of their next strike.
+This attack deals heavy damage and has a chance to encase the target in a layer of ice, reducing their mobility.
+  - **Frozen Stomp:** The Glacier Basher performs a ground-shaking stomp that creates a burst of frost, causing nearby enemies to be frozen and immobilized for a short duration.
+This ability also creates a hazardous zone of ice on the ground.
+  - **Glacial Rampage:** The ultimate ability, where the Glacier Basher unleashes a series of powerful, frost-infused club strikes.
+Each swing creates a wave of ice that damages and freezes enemies, culminating in a massive ice explosion that deals devastating damage and leaves a frozen battlefield.
+- **Combat Style:** Glacier Bashers are close-combat specialists who combine the raw power of their clubs with the chilling effects of ice magic.
+They excel in dealing high damage and controlling the battlefield with their freezing attacks.
+Their combat style emphasizes powerful melee strikes and crowd control, using their ice magic to impede and damage enemies in close quarters.
+- **Regard:** Glacier Bashers are respected for their ability to combine physical strength with the harshness of ice.
+They are seen as formidable fighters who can dominate in melee combat and control the battlefield with their freezing abilities.
+Their combination of brute force and ice magic makes them both awe-inspiring and feared, as they can turn the tide of battle with their devastating, icy attacks.

 <!-- Ice + Daggers = Frostfang -->

 ### Frostfang

 Ice + Daggers

+- **Description:** The Frostfang is a cunning and agile assassin who wields ice-enchanted daggers to deliver precise, frost-infused strikes.
+Specializing in stealth and speed, Frostfangs use their daggers to freeze and incapacitate enemies, striking from the shadows with deadly efficiency.
+They excel at hit-and-run tactics, combining their agility with the chilling effects of ice to control and eliminate their targets.
+- **Abilities:**
+  - **Frostbite Strike:** The Frostfang delivers a swift, ice-coated stab with their dagger, dealing damage and inflicting a freezing effect that slows the enemy.
+Multiple strikes increase the chance of full immobilization.
+  - **Icy Ambush:** The Frostfang uses their daggers to perform a surprise attack from stealth, dealing critical damage and leaving a burst of frost that slows and damages nearby enemies.
+  - **Glacial Veil:** By channeling their ice magic through their daggers, the Frostfang creates a temporary cloak of frost that renders them partially invisible and reduces incoming damage.
+This ability also grants a short duration of enhanced evasion.
+  - **Frozen Laceration:** The Frostfang slashes with their daggers, causing a series of ice shards to burst from the wounds and damage enemies around them.
+The shards also slow and potentially freeze those caught in the area of effect.
+  - **Froststorm Flurry:** The ultimate ability, where the Frostfang unleashes a rapid series of frost-infused dagger strikes.
+Each attack releases a wave of ice, creating a storm of freezing energy that damages and slows enemies in a wide area.
+The final strike delivers a powerful, freezing blow that can immobilize multiple foes.
+- **Combat Style:** Frostfangs are stealthy and agile assassins who utilize their ice-enchanted daggers for quick, lethal strikes.
+They excel in hit-and-run tactics, using their freezing abilities to incapacitate and control enemies.
+Their combat style emphasizes speed, precision, and the effective use of ice magic to enhance their assassination skills and escape unharmed.
+- **Regard:** Frostfangs are both feared and admired for their deadly combination of agility and ice magic.
+They are seen as elusive and efficient assassins who use their frost-enchanted daggers to outmaneuver and freeze their enemies.
+Their expertise in stealth and ice magic makes them respected as masterful killers capable of executing swift, chilling strikes that leave their enemies frozen in terror.

 <!-- Ice + Dual Blades = Glacial Duelist -->